vertikoff/bme590hrm/README.md

 For a complete list of available attributes, see the [documentation](http://heart-rate-monitor-bme-590s.readthedocs.io/en/latest/py-modindex.html).

 ## Extra features
-Users can generate plots of the raw ECG data and the detected heart beats using the `HeartRateMonitor.plot_peaks()` method.
+Users can generate plots of the raw ECG data and the detected heart beats using the `HeartRateMonitor.plot_ecg_and_beats()` method.

 ## Note on peak detection
 Signal processing is NOT my strong suit.
 To detect peaks in ECG data, I'm using the `peakutils` python module.
 Documentation can be found [here](http://peakutils.readthedocs.io/en/latest/index.html).